nerium-data/nerium/README.md

 ## Configuration

-`DATABASE_URL` and `QUERY_PATH` (directory where SQL files reside) may be set in the environment, or in a local `.env` file.
-In order to query multiple databases with a single instance of Nerium, create a subdirectory for each database, place the related files under their respective directory, and include a separate `.env` file per subdirectory setting its `DATABASE_URL` value.
+`DATABASE_URL` and `QUERY_PATH` (directory where query files reside) may be set in the environment, or in a local `.env` file.

+In order to query multiple databases with a single instance of Nerium, create a subdirectory for each database under the `$QUERY_PATH`, place the related files under their respective directory, and include a separate `.env` file per subdirectory setting its `DATABASE_URL` value.

 ## API